 Zesty Orange Chicken is the latest craze on my paleo palate.
-I have been making this once every week for the past month or so and still look forward to the next week and probably for weeks after that too.
+I have been making this once every week for the past month or so and still look forward to the next week and probably the week after that when I am schedule it in my meal routine.
 And while most fads disappear after a while this one is soon turning into an obsession!

 Anyways, coming back to Zesty Orange Chicken, if you have read my previous posts you would know by now that I hate the mundane and that was exactly what was happening to my chicken recipes lately.
 They were delicious, no doubt but were extremely Indian with a masala being the base flavour and I wanted something more.
 Something that was chicken, non Indian, non salad and was an item of the main course.

 However some of my chicken curries are indeed worth trying

 Zesty Orange Chicken hit the nail on its head with a tick in all the boxes.
 It is very main course, extremely flavourful with the sweet and tanginess of orange, adding the much needed kick to your otherwise mundane food routines and is extremely easy to make.